minuscloud/discordjs-v14-bot-base/README.md

 # Discord.js v14 Bot Base

-A simple, easy-to-use bot base for building **Discord Bots** with **Discord.js v14.18.0**.
+A simple, easy-to-use bot base for building **Discord Bots** with [Discord.js v14](https://discord.js.org/).

 This template comes with ready-to-use **command**, **event**, and **component handlers**, allowing you to easily create a bot that supports:

-- Slash commands
+- 🟢 Slash Commands
-- Buttons
+- 🟦 Buttons
-- Select Menus
+- 🟣 Select Menus
-- Autocompletion
+- 🟡 Autocompletion
-- Modals
+- 🟠 Modals

 The modular structure of this base makes it easy to extend with your own custom features!

+---

-## Features
+## ✨ Features

 - **Slash Commands**: Easily register and manage your bot’s commands.
 - **Buttons**: Implement interactive buttons in your bot’s messages.